sdbip/Segerfeldt.EventStore/Documentation/USAGE.md

 // their assembly name and namespace should probably reflect that. namespace Domain;

-// Value objects are extremely useful as they increase type safety,
+// Value objects are extremely useful as they increase type safety, they can
-// thay can encapsulate validation and computation, and they can be
-// compared for equality.
-public sealed class Amount : ValueObject<Amount>
+// encapsulate validation and computation, and they can be compared for equality. public sealed class Amount : ValueObject<Amount>
 {
-    // The amount is stored as an immutable property.
+    // The amount value is stored as an immutable property.
-    // You should never allow mutation in a value object. public int Amount { get; }
+    // You should never allow mutation in a value object. public int Value { get; }

-    public Amount(int amount)
+    private Amount(int value)
     {
         // Check that the input is acceptable.
 Throw an exception if it is not.
-        // This makes it impossible to instantiate the value object with an invalid
+        // This makes it impossible to instantiate the Amount object with an invalid
-        // amount, and Amount instances will not need further validation. if (amount <= 0) throw new Exception("amount must be positive");
+        // value, and Amount instances will need no further validation. if (value <= 0) throw new ArgumentOutOfRangeException("Amount value must be positive");

-        Amount = amount;
+       Value = value;
     }

     protected override IEnumerable<object> GetEqualityComponents() =>